-The overall balance of mobility creates a social levelling effect which unites the class structure and reduces the impact of initial inequalities.
+The overall balance of mobility creates a social Access to midlevelling effect which unites the class structure and reduces the impact of initial inequalities.
 Access to the middle classes (III-V) and to the petite bourgeoisie (IV) is highly fluid and open across all social classes.
-Given the considerable absolute increase in these middle classes (III-V) in the subsequent generation, this broad intermediate area or buffer zone is the central space for mobility.
+Given the considerable absolute increase in these middle classes (III-V) subsequent generation, this intermediate area or buffer zone is the central space for mobility.

-Access to mid-level destinations (III-V) and to the petite bourgeoisie (IV) is much more fluid across all social classes than access to the higher levels (I-II)
+level destinations (III-V) and to the petite bourgeoisie (IV) is much more fluid across all social classes than access to the higher levels (I-II)